 5. “The authors used a single source of citation from arXiv to support their claim that Skip-Gram model outperforms other methods like LSA and so was adopted in the reported research.
 This is a critical research design decision and should be more carefully evaluated (and supported). arXiv does not require peer reviews and its publications are only moderated to check against obvious policy violations.”

 Response: Thank you for your comment.
 The authors have added other evidences from several peer-review publications to support the selection of this research tool.
-Below is the revised discussions reasoning for the tool selection.
+Below is the revised discussion explaining the tool selection.

-Page 6-7, Line 153-163, “There are contradict recommendations on the wining model in the literature.
+Page 6-7, Line 153-163, “There are contradictive recommendations on the wining model in the literature.
 The authors of Glove suggested that their model out-performs over Skip-Gram and others in the state of the art.
 However, a number of independent benchmarking experiments have consistently indicated the outperformance of the Skip-gram model to its alternatives.
-For example, the results from a comparative study conducted by Levy et al. (2015) on the accuracy in various tasks and golden standards reveals that Skip-gram outperforms Glove in every experiment and is the winner in most of the tasks, especially on the WordSim Similarity dataset.
+For example, a comparative study conducted by Levy et al. (2015) on the accuracy in various tasks and golden standards reveals that Skip-gram outperforms Glove in every experiment and is the winner in most of the tasks, especially on the WordSim Similarity dataset.
 Among these tasks, the best precision of Skip-gram is .793, while PPMI and Glove achieve the highest score of .755 and .725 respectively.
 The out-performance of Mikolov's model on the similarity task is confirmed in another benchmarking study (Hill et al. 2015) where this model is also found as the winner in most of the tests.”

 6. “How do the results from the step 'Noun phrase detection' look like?
 Porter stemming (or any stemming algorithm) is known to over or under stem terms at times.
 How was over or under stemming managed when the authors were generating their bag of noun phrases?
 Why wouldn't the suffix in the word "undivided" in Table 6 be removed after the authors employed the Porter stemming algorithm?”

-Response: Thank you for your comment.
-The authors indeed implemented the Pling Stemmer rather than Porter, but the initial manuscript did not update accordingly.”
+Response: The authors indeed implemented the Pling Stemmer rather than Porter, but the initial manuscript did not update accordingly.”
 Thank you for capturing this inconsistency.
 Since the Pling stemmer specifically stems English plural nouns to its singular form, other POS such as adjectives will not be affected.
 This is the reason why the word “undivided” is not affected.
 In regards to the errors of over and under-stemming, there are evidences from the literature review that suggest that even though there are still errors in the existing stemmers, they are good enough to not have negative effects on the overall performance of NLP applications.
 Below is the revised discussion on the stemming process in the proposed method.

 Page 12, Line 309-317, “Stemming is a popular process to reduce words to their stems.
-Despite the fact that, none of the existing algorithms can completely eliminate the errors of over and under stemming, they are good enough to not degrade the overall performance of NLP application (Jivani et al. 2011).
+Despite the fact that none of the existing algorithms can completely eliminate the errors of over and under stemming, they are good enough to not degrade the overall performance of NLP application (Jivani et al. 2011).
 This study implements the Pling stemmer (Suchanek et al. 2006), which stems an English noun to its singular form, to normalize plural nouns in the corpus.
 One advantage of this algorithm is the utilization of both syntactic rules and the vocabulary in a dictionary; hence the mis- or over-stemming errors that take off a true suffix can be reduced.”